CodesOfRishi/navita/README.md

 <br>

 - All times are expressed in seconds and the idea is to make recency more important than frequency.
 - **NOTE:** The Frecency algorithm was created by @homerours and is used in their [Jumper](https://github.com/homerours/jumper) project, another excellent fast file jumper. @homerours should be credited for the Frecency algorithm.
+- Detailed information about the algorithm can be found [here](https://github.com/homerours/jumper/blob/master/algorithm.md#frecency).

 </details>